molview/molview_blog/herman.md

 I'm Herman Bergwerf, the developer of MolView.
 I live in the Netherlands.
 Currently I'm studying for a bachelor degree in Nanobiology.
 Programming is my biggest hobby.
-I've got some years of experience with native high performance programming, computer graphics, and web programming.
-Recently I also started rowing.
+I've got some years of experience with native high performance programming, computer graphics, and web development.
+I try to do sports, but I guess that's just not really my thing.

 I've created MolView because I wanted to build organic molecules in my browser without having to suffer from archaic Java applets or extremely ugly looking